lganel/SVScore/README.md

 * LTRUNC - left truncation
 * RTRUNC - right truncation

 Truncation intervals are defined for each gene which seems to be truncated by a variant.
-The interval extends from the furthest upstream base of the furthest upstream breakend (LEFT for genes on the + strand, RIGHT for those on the - strand) to the end of the gene.
+The interval extends from the most likely base of the furthest upstream breakend (LEFT for genes on the + strand, RIGHT for those on the - strand) to the end of the gene.
 Each truncation score is the maximum over all genes truncated by a variant.

 ## Supported SV types and intervals
 |      | LEFT | RIGHT | SPAN | LTRUNC | RTRUNC | Notes